johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

 > Discipleship is the process of making disciples who themselves will also make other disciples.
 In a family where there is no birth there will be no continuity, so a church without disciples will not live for a long time.

->  However, all church members are not disciples, yet the very objective is to make every believer a disciple.
+However, all church members are not disciples, yet the very objective is to make every believer a disciple.
 A mere believer is far from a disciple---*Burkinabé Pastor D. Ayoro, 2010, cited in Clements, 2013*

 ## What is discipleship? ##

 What is the primary principle of messianic discipleship?
-I believe it is set forth most clearly by the missionary apostle, Paul, when he writes these words in his second letter addressed to his own disciple, Timothy, words containing clear echoes of Jesus' words, in Matthew 28:
+I believe it is set forth most clearly by the missionary apostle, Paul, when he writes these words in his second letter addressed to his own disciple, Timothy.
+Words containing clear echoes of Jesus' words, in Matthew 28:

 > Keep safe the great treasure that has been entrusted to you, with the help of the Holy Spirit, who lives in us... and the things you heard from me, which were supported by many witnesses, these commit to faithful people, such as will be competent to teach others---*2 Timothy 1.14 and 2.2*